 What is BOP?

 Birds of Paradise is a theatre company based in Scotland that was founded in 1993 – you can find out more about the history of the company on this page.
-Below is some information about our vision and purpose – this sets out who we are and what we intend to do over the next few years.
+Below is our vision and purpose – this sets out who we are and what we intend to do over the next few years.
 Through our work and activity we want to help bring about positive change in the theatre and arts in Scotland and further afield.
 We do this by making theatre, creating opportunities for others to make theatre or develop as artists and by working with other arts organisations.

 Birds of Paradise Theatre’s artistic vision is of a culture where disabled artists are recognised for the excellence of their work, celebrated for the stories that they bring to the stage and are a vital part of the artistic landscape of Scotland.